wentaoli-92/ERNN/README.md

 ```
 ./run DEBI test 1000 50 4
 ```
-- Execute the **Neighbor** algorithm on the CT.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
+- Execute the **Neighbor** algorithm on the BAY.tmp dataset with 1000 vertices as facility vertices and perform 50 rounds of experiments with a budget of 4.
 ```
-./run Neighbor CT 1000 50 4
+./run Neighbor BAY 1000 50 4
 ```

 ## Interpretation of results